 The remuneration of the individual members of the Board of Management is determined by the Supervisory Board on the proposal of the Remuneration Committee of the Supervisory Board, and is consistent with any policy thereon as adopted by the General Meeting of Shareholders.

-The Remuneration Committee of the Supervisory Board prepares an annual remuneration report.
-The remuneration report contains an account of the manner in which the remuneration policy has been implemented in the past financial year, as well as an overview of the implementation of the remuneration policy planned by the Supervisory Board for the next years.
+The Remuneration Committee prepares an annual report, which is included in the Annual Report.
+The report of the Remuneration Committee contains an account of the manner in which the Remuneration Policy has been implemented in the past financial year, as well as an overview of the implementation of the Remuneration Policy planned by the Supervisory Board for the next year(s).

-A full and detailed description of the composition of the remuneration of the individual members of the Board of Management is included in the Report of the Supervisory Board and other parts of the Annual Report.
+A full and detailed description of the composition of the remuneration of the individual members of the Board of Management is included in the report of the Remuneration Committee and in other parts of the Annual Report.